ad-freiburg/qlever/benchmark/Usage.md

 After this part, you have all benchmark measured and can look their information up, by looking into the array returned by calling `getRecords()` on your `BenchmarkRecords`-object.
 Now you can write you new processing behaviour with those information and do whatever you want.
 For an example, see `BenchmarkMainPrint.cpp`.

-After writing your new benchmark processing behaviour, in order to use it, you will also have to write a new functions in `CMakeLists.txt`.
+After writing your new benchmark processing behaviour, in order to use it, you will also have to write a new function in `CMakeLists.txt`.
 I recommend looking at the declarations at the end of the file, in order to find an already existing function for compiling with a main function file, going to the definition of that function and copying it.
-Then simply change the name, doc string and the file of the main function in `add_executable`, and everything should set.
+Then simply change the name, doc string and the file of the main function in `add_executable`, and everything should be set.
 For example:

 ```